48 Hours in Manchester: A Local’s Guide

 By Denise Tench

-I also run my own blog – Travel.Art.Coffee – which examines my favourite things in life.
+My own blog Travel.Art.Coffee allows me to examine my favourite things in life.

-Welcome to Manchester, my adopted city.
-I was raised in nearby Liverpool and moved in 2003 as a fresh-faced student to stay for three years and study English.
-However, 14 years later and I’m still here – I adore this city for many reasons and I know you will too.
+Welcome to Manchester, my adopted hometown.
+I was raised in Liverpool and moved in 2003 to study English for three years.
+However, 16 years later and I’m still here.
+Manchester is my kind of place and I know it will be yours too.

 Here you’ll find people of every nationality and culture, not a single night passes without a gig, innovative theatre, street performance, community event, food festival or secret warehouse party.